OpenFHE CI/CD Developers Guide

 - main

-The reuseable_workflow.yml defines the Reuseable Workflow, which is not run directly through GitHub pushes, pull-requests, or UI interactions.
-Instead this workflow encapuslates the bulk of the CI/CD that should be use in multiple workflows.
+The generic_workflow.yml defines the reuseable workflow, which is not run directly through GitHub pushes, pull-requests, or UI interactions.
+Instead this workflow encapuslates the bulk of the CI/CD that should be used in multiple workflows.
 This workflow is declared reuseable by the following code snippet:

 on: